 Although objects can be placed anywhere on the canvas, your design should fit a sheet.
 You can think about sheets as an equivalent to pages in a text editor.
 A sheet represents a printable area.
 Objects placed outside any sheet will not be printed or exported.
-If a part of an object is located on a sheet and the rest is on the canvas, the bound of the sheet will work as the crop area.
+If a part of an object is located on a sheet, and the rest is on the canvas, the boundary of the sheet will work as the crop area.

-There can be one or multiple sheets on the canvas and consequently in your project.
+There can be one or multiple sheets on the canvas and, consequently, in your project.
 This lets you save several related or completely separate designs as a single document.

 How to manage sheets and arrange them over the canvas is described in the Sheets section.